spyder-ide/spyder-docs/doc/profiler.rst

 Running the Profiler
 ====================

-You can browse for a file using the open button or manually enter the path in the :guilabel:`Profiler`'s path box (top left of the pane).
+You can browse for a file using the open button to the right of the `Profiler`'s path box (top left of the pane), which will run profiling over this file automatically.
-You can then run the analysis on the file by pressing :guilabel:`Profile` in the :guilabel:`Profiler` pane.

 .. image:: images/profiler/profiler-execution-browse.gif
    :alt: Spyder Profiler pane, showing browsing a file and running profiler

 |

+You can manually enter the path in the pane's path box and then run the analysis on the file by pressing :guilabel:`Profile` in the :guilabel:`Profiler` pane.

 You can also run profiling for the file that is currently open in the :doc:`editor` by clicking :menuselection:`&Run --> Profile` in the menu bar, or by using a configurable shortcut (:kbd:`F10` by default).